Skip to main content

 Building Better Habits

-Mastering Git is not about memorizing commands — it is about building habits that keep your repository clean and your team productive.
+Mastering Git isn't about memorizing commands.
+It's about building habits that keep your repository clean and your team productive.
+Let me share the ones that've stuck with me.

 Commit often, push deliberately.
 Make small, logical commits locally.
 Squash and clean them up with interactive rebase before pushing.
 Your local history is your scratch pad; your pushed history is your published work.

 Write meaningful commit messages.
-Future-you will thank present-you when you are trying to understand why a change was made six months ago. "fix bug" tells you nothing. "fix: prevent duplicate payment processing on retry timeout" tells you everything.
+Future-you will thank present-you when you're trying to understand why a change was made six months ago. "fix bug" tells you nothing. "fix: prevent duplicate payment processing on retry timeout" tells you everything.

 Branch strategically.
 Use feature branches for new work.
 Keep main deployable at all times.
-Delete merged branches promptly — a repository with 200 stale branches is disorienting.
+Delete merged branches promptly — a repository with 200 stale branches is disorienting for everyone.

 Automate everything you can.
-CI pipelines, pre-commit hooks, automated deployments — every manual step is an opportunity for human error.
+CI pipelines, pre-commit hooks, automated deployments — every manual step's an opportunity for human error.
+If you're setting up a development environment from scratch, our Linux for developers guide pairs well with this Git workflow.
 Let machines handle the repetitive work.

 Share